 Step 2.
 Open Donemax Data Recovery for Mac, then select the formatted USB flash drive to start data recovery.

 Step 3.
-Click on Scan button to deeply scan the formatted USB flash drive and find all recoverable files.
+Click on Scan button to deeply scan the formatted USB flash drive and find all lost files.

 Donemax Data Recovery for Mac also can help you format USB flash drive on Mac, mount USB flash drive on Mac, fix damaged USB flash drive on Mac, etc.